Published:

 The FHA mortgage insurance program allows home buyers in Washington to purchase a home with as little as 3.5% down, often with more flexible criteria compared to conventional financing.

-According to that report, FHA loans remain the second most popular type of home loan among buyers in Washington and nationwide.
+According to that report, FHA loans remain a popular type of home loan among buyers in Washington and nationwide.
 Some key points from this latest survey in terms of FHA vs conventional loans include the following:

-• Conventional loans accounted for 63.4% of total mortgage activity
+• FHA-insured home loans accounted for 18.2% of total applications

-The June 2024 MBA report also pointed to a shift in home buyer preferences.
+The latest MBA report also pointed to a shift in home buyer preferences.
 Apparently, a lot of buyers in Washington and elsewhere across the U.S. are turning their attention toward new construction versus existing homes.

 According to Joel Kan, MBA’s Vice President and Deputy Chief Economist: